MADS-group/tarjan/README.md

 ## Tools
 ### Generate graphs
 #### rsg: Random Seed Generator
-- This tool generate a random graph following the graph representation of the `graph.h` library, with max_n_node node and each node have mean number of edge with a variance_edge.
+- This tool generate a random graph following the graph representation of the `graph.h` library, with max_n_node node and each node have mean number of edge with a variance_edge, the number of nodes follows the Bernoulli distribution.
 - To use this tool, we run the program in the `tarjan/bin/` folder after compilation, `./bin/rsg.out`.
 - The first parameter is the path of graph generated `./tarjan/data/random-graph.bin`.
 - The second parameter is a integer that indicate the number of node of graph.